offsoc/onionprobe/docs/standalone.md

    `./onionprobe-monitor genkeys`.
    (it also accepts an optional auth name parameter, thus allowing multiple credentials to be deployed).
-2. Place the `.auth` files at the Onion Services `authorized_clients` folder if you did not create them with the `generate-auth-keys-for-all-onion-services` script:
+2. Place the `.auth` files at the Onion Services `authorized_clients` folder of the `tor` container, in case you did not create them with the `generate-auth-keys-for-all-onion-services` script:
     * Prometheus: `/var/lib/tor/prometheus/authorized_clients`.
     * Alertmanager: `/var/lib/tor/alertmanager/authorized_clients`.
     * Grafana: `/var/lib/tor/grafana/authorized_clients`.